Adrienne de La Fayette

-Marie Adrienne Françoise de Noailles, Marquise de La Fayette (2 November 1759 – 25 December 1807), was a French marchioness.
-She was the daughter of Jean de Noailles and Henriette Anne Louise d'Aguesseau.
-On 11 April 1774, she married Gilbert du Motier, Marquis de Lafayette, who left France in 1776 to volunteer in the American Revolutionary War where he served under General George Washington, then later became a key figure in the French Revolution of 1789.
+Marie Adrienne Françoise de Noailles, Marquise de La Fayette (2 November 1759 – 25 December 1807), was a French noblewoman best known for being the spouse of Gilbert du Motier, Marquis de La Fayette.
+Born to Jean de Noailles, 5th Duke of Noailles and Henriette Anne Louise d'Aguesseau, she was by birth a member of the House of Noialles, one of the most important noble families in Limousin in the 18th century.
+On 11 April 1774, she married the young Marquis de La Fayette, who left France in 1776 to volunteer in the American Revolutionary War where he served under General George Washington, then later became a key figure in the French Revolution of 1789.

 Early life and family

 The Marquis and Marquise had four children, one of whom died in infancy, and nine grandchildren: